-On the operational front, large volumes of transactions are processed and recorded, in multiple systems, almost every second across multiple business lines including a variety of non-traditional or digital touch-points that have emerged—ATMs, Internet, IVR systems, social media, and mobile banking, among others.
+On the operational front, large volumes of transactions are processed and recorded, in multiple systems, almost every second across multiple business lines, including a variety of non-traditional or digital touch-points that have emerged—ATMs, Internet, IVR systems, social media, and mobile banking, among others.

 Time to move to Analytics

 The explosion in the volume, velocity, and variety of data is forcing banks to leverage advanced analytics to make sense of data that can help make near real-time decisions to stay competitive.

 For example, the view of a customer from the CRM system would not typically incorporate a risk profile, performance history, or regulatory data associated with the Know Your Customer (KYC) requirements—yielding an incomplete and possibly an inaccurate view of a customer.

-Core banking functions like KYC procedures, and anti-money laundering controls are highly sensitive areas where data accuracy and reliability cannot be compromised.
+Core banking functions like KYC procedures and anti-money laundering controls are highly sensitive areas where data accuracy and reliability cannot be compromised.
 Regulators are increasingly scrutinizing the systems and processes through which banks manage their functions.

-Power of Analytics
+The power of Analytics

 The ROI for implementing BI and Advanced Analytics go far beyond meeting stringent regulatory requirements and utilizing potential sources of input for designing features of new and existing products.
 It is simply a way of doing business right, today.